 It is not just the model that makes a difference in vehicle performance, as every automobile brand tends to have its own idiosyncrasies.
 While some of these unique characteristics change over time, there are many factors that serve as signatures for the manufacturer.
 These signatures may evolve, but auto repair experts who specialize in a particular brand or the other are more likely to understand these factors.
 The knowledge of these professionals provide a great benefit when servicing the cars they are certified to service, especially when those vehicles are of a model that is no longer being produced.

 If you rely on a certified Dodge service technician for performing repairs on your old Dodge, then you increase the chances of restoring the automobile’s performance to a level that is like-new or better.

 If you are considering purchasing or building a dune buggy, you definitely want to consider how you are going to transport it from point A to point B. There are many laws when it comes to transporting a recreational vehicle and you want to ensure you have done your research.
-Below are a few tips on the best way to transport your dune buggy.
+Courtesy of JM4 Motorsports, below are a few tips on the best way to transport your dune buggy.